uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 ## Homework Assignments

-There will be 6 homeworks assignments.
+There will be 6 homework assignments.
 These assignments will be mostly Java programming assignments.
-Each assignment is independent, and doesn't require using any code you wrote from previous assignments.
+Each assignment is independent and doesn't require using any code you wrote from previous assignments.
 That said, homework assignments may reference previous assignments.

 Assignment purpose: